My Tri-C

 Course-level assessment planning meetings additions

-• We met with 50 disciplines in AY 2022/2023 to create their course-level outcome plans.
+• We met with all disciplines from 2022-2024 to create their course-level outcome assessment plans.

 • As the meetings progressed, we made small tweaks to the informational portion of the meetings to be more inclusive of all situations disciplines may encounter.

-Common Reading, (re)Imaginings and Cocurriculars
+Common Reading, (re)Imaginings, and Cocurriculars

 • Annual end-of-year loop closure narratives